anna-dang/anna-dang/README.md

 🔭 Why data science?

-   As a former scientist of the test tube variety and an artist, I found a harmonious blend of analytics and creativity in data driven projects.
+   As a former scientist of the test-tube variety and an artist, I found a harmonious blend of analytics and creativity in data driven projects.

-📚 I’m currently working on:

-  Collecting data for an A/B Test project.

-🌱 I’m currently learning: refreshing on statistics!
+📚 I’m currently working on: refreshing on statistics!

   - **Data Analysis: Statistical Modeling and Computation in Applications** course as part of MIT MicroMasters on edX.
   - **WWCode Data Science: Statistics Workshop Series**, 8 weeks